dojimanetwork/ar-contracts/README.md

-# Testing AR contracts 1
+# Testing AR contracts

-*Italic*
-This repo used to test ar contracts, interact, read and deploy contracts with arlocal.
+*This repo used to test ar contracts, interact, read and deploy contracts with arlocal.*

 ```
-# code block
  yarn build:all - builds all contracts.
  yarn deploy:testing - deploy contract to node.
  yarn fake_deploy:testing - deploy fake contract.